 The Thomas Mine Project is located within the Buena Vista Hills, an area of historic iron mining activity dating back to the 1880s when approximately 500 tons of ore was shipped to the Union Iron Works in San Francisco.
 Mining resumed during World War II and continued during the postwar years to supply ore to industrial centers on the west coast and in Japan, continuing through the late 1960s.
-The specific mine at the Thomas Mine Project operated from the early-1940s until the mid-1960s, leaving several ore stockpiles and three open pits, one of which, the Thomas Pit, is approximately 240 feet deep with a pit lake having a surface area of approximately $1\frac{1}{4}$ acres.
+The specific mine at the Thomas Mine Project operated from the early-1940s until the mid-1960s, leaving several ore stockpiles and three open pits.
+One of these, the Thomas Pit, is approximately 240 feet deep with a pit lake in the deepest area which has a surface area of approximately $1\frac{1}{4}$ acres.
 The other two pits do not penetrate the water table.